NLnetLabs/krill/README.md

 # Changelog

+## 0.10.0

+In this release we introduce the following feature:
+- BGPSec Router Certificate Signing (CLI/API only)

+## 0.9.6 'Newer ROAs Please'

+This release fixes an issue introduced in 0.9.5 where the background job to automatically renew ROAs was not added to Krill's task queue on startup.
+Thanks to Alberto Leiva for finding this issue!

+All users who upgraded to 0.9.5 are advised to upgrade to this version as soon as possible.
+Not doing so can lead to ROAs expiring and becoming invalid.
+If you did not upgrade to 0.9.5 you are not affected by this issue.

+This release contains no other changes.

 ## 0.9.5 'Have You considered these Upgrades?'

 This release is primarily intended to improve support for migrations of pre-0.9.0